 "We had a fun filled day with providers from the TSB bank, the HMRC, Explore Learning and the Independent Group Ltd taking a variety of informative and engaging sessions," said Mr Baybutt, Assistant Headteacher.
 "The day provided year 7 pupils with the opportunity to learn about the world of work and gain knowledge and understanding about banking services, tax facts, running a business and insurance."

-"It was educational and fun," said pupil Ashwyn Philip.
+"It was educational and fun," said pupil Ashwyn.
 "Although going into business is harder than you think!"

-"I think that it has made going into business sound more appealing," said pupil Will Yates.
+"I think that it has made going into business sound more appealing," said Will, a year 7 pupil.
 "I am really looking forward to taking part in the 'Dragon's Den' workshop."

-"I feel it is important for the future," said Adam Van den Biggelaar, "We have learned a lot.
+"I feel it is important for the future," added pupil Adam, "We have learned a lot.
 It has been fun.
 It is going to be really hard in the future if you don't know about finances."